 How to write a will in Georgia is a typical legal concern for responsible adults.
 Oddly, however, you can compose your last will and testament in Georgia when you are as young as 14 years of age.
 Unfortunately, unless it is “self-proving”, it might be dealt with as though you didn’t have a will at all.
-If you want your will to be self-proved, it must incorporate another document signed by witnesses of the testator, and a notary public.
+If you want your will to be self-proved, it must incorporate another legal document signed by two witnesses of the testator, and a notary public.

 - The name, city, county, and state of residence for the chosen executor and an alternate.

 - Printed names, signatures, and addresses of two or more witnesses to make the Will “self-proving”